dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

    :description:

-     Forces any pending output from *output-stream*’s buffers to its destination.
-Before returning to its caller, ``synchronize-output`` also attempts to ensure that the output reaches the stream’s destination before, thereby synchronizing the output destination with the application state.
+     Forces any pending output from *output-stream*'s buffers to its destination.
+Before returning to its caller, ``synchronize-output`` also attempts to ensure that the output reaches the stream's destination before, thereby synchronizing the output destination with the application state.